mat-ruszczycky/practice-react-todo/README.md

 - The app/system needs to operate within a limited budget.
 - The app/system needs to be web-based and will not support native iOS or Android.

-"Napkin math" can be used to identify time and space complexities in runtime, storage, network load, and other factors.
+"Napkin math" can be used to identify time/space complexities in runtime, storage, network load, and other factors.

 ```
 User: